mgormley/pypipeline/README.rst

+# PyPipeline

 PyPipeline, a suite of python scripts for running pipelines of experiments locally or on Sun Grid Engine.

+## Installation

-Standard install: This will do a standard install of an egg with a fixed version.
+Standard install: This will install the latest version of pypipeline from PyPI.

 ::

-    sudo python setup.py install
+    pip install pypipeline

+## Development

+If you are actively developing against the GitHub source, you may prefer a developer install.

 Developer install for user: This install will just create a link to the source directory.
 On a typical system this will result in the egg link